guoqi123/oncodrive/README.md

 cohort).

 With the [source code](https://bitbucket.org/bbglab/oncodriveclust/get/0.1.1.tar.gz) there is an example included.
-We also provide with more examples in a separate compressed file at [https://bitbucket.org/bbglab/oncodriveclust/downloads/oncodriveclust-examples.tar.gz].
+We also provide with more [examples in a separate compressed file](https://bitbucket.org/bbglab/oncodriveclust/downloads/oncodriveclust-examples.tar.gz).
 To run the default example:

 	$ oncodriveclust -n examples/tcga.BRCA.nonsyn.txt -s examples/tcga.BRCA.syn.txt -o output_path -m 3